This post may contain compensated links. Refer to my disclaimer for more info.

 Although not my favorite ways, there are other options:

-But let me say that the first way I’ve shared is the most flavorful way I know how to cook green beans, not to mentioned the quickest and easiest.
+But let me say that the first way I’ve shared is the most flavorful way I know how to cook green beans, not to mention the quickest and easiest.

 - CHEESEBURGER PIE: LOW CARB + EASY + YUMMY